 The aspiring UNESCO Global Geoparks must be visible to both visitors and local people through a dedicated website, leaflets, and detailed map of the area that connects the area’s geological and other sites.
 An aspiring UNESCO Global Geopark must also have a corporate identity.

-The timelines for Geopark proposals and evaluation procedure are:
+The timelines for UNESCO Global Geopark proposals and evaluation procedure are:

-- submission of applications between 1 October and 1 December
+- Submission of applications between 1 October and 30 November

 - Recommendations on applications by the UNESCO Global Geoparks Council in September

 - Decision by the Executive Board of UNESCO during its spring session